aniketjha9179/js/README.md

-# js
+# JS
-covering the most of the topic in js
+covering the most of the topic in JS